 Flowers: Tamarack is monoecious, that is, it has separate male and female flowers.
-Male flowers yellowish and are rounded at first, appearing near the branch tips.
-Female flowers are initially rose-pink and then turning brown into egg-shaped, upright cones that are small, 1/2 - 3/4, inch with very short and usually curved stalks, and falling in the second year.
+Male flowers are yellowish and are rounded at first, appearing near the branch tips.
+Female flowers are initially rose-pink and then turning brown into egg-shaped, upright cones that are small, 1/2 - 3/4 inch long, with very short and usually curved stalks; they fall off in the second year.

 Seed: Cones contain paired brown long-winged seeds that are usually wind dispersed before the cone falls from the tree.
 Seeds are only viable for one year.
 Cone production only begins around 15 years of age, but in dense groups of trees, not till 40 or 50 years of age.

 Names: The genus Larix is the classical name for this tree.
 The species laricina is almost a duplicate, meaning 'larch like'.
-The author names for the plant classification are: The first to classify was ‘Du Roi’ who is Johann Du Roi (1741-1785) German botanist who studied the flora of North America, professor of botany in Berlin and first to describe the Larch.
+In the 19th Century the tree was classified as Larix americana.
+The author names for the plant classification are: The first to classify was ‘Du Roi’ who is Johann Du Roi (1741-1785) German botanist who studied the flora of North America, was professor of botany in Berlin and the first to describe the Larch.
 His work was amended by ‘K. Koch’ who is Karl Heinrich Emil Koch (1809-1879), German botanist, Professor of Botany, first professional horticultural officer in Germany, plant collector in and near Asia Minor.